By Maynard Edwards.

 In 1996 she took out a $100k policy on her boyfriend Charles Good.
 After he was found dead in his own trunk, she collected $90k.
 In 2005, Gray was brought to trial in Baltimore and finally convicted of killing Good.
 She was also convicted of insurance fraud since she had knowingly contributed to a death from which she collected benefits.

 It’s nice for fathers and sons to share a hobby.
 Unless that hobby is killing and torturing people.
-In 1974, Joseph “The Shoemaker” Kallinger and his 13-year old son Michael drowned Kallinger’s oldest son Joe Junior.
+In 1974, Joseph “The Shoemaker” Kallinger and his 13-year-old son Michael drowned Kallinger’s oldest son Joe Junior.
 Michael and Joe Sr. then started on a six-week crime spree that started in New Jersey and concluded in Baltimore.
-Along the way, they killed 3 people, and robbed, sexually assaulted and tortured 4 families.
-In January of 1975, the duo killed a nurse in New Jersey during another robbery.
+Along the way, they killed 3 people and robbed, sexually assaulted, and tortured 4 families.
+In January 1975, the duo killed a nurse in New Jersey during another robbery.